joelanman/joelanman.com/posts/govuk-prototype-kit-github-codespaces.md

 3. Make sure the **Region** is near you
 4. Click **Create codespace**

-You will see a new page containing the Visual Studio Code editor.
-Wait a while until it finishes processing, then
+You'll see a new page containing the Visual Studio Code editor.
+Wait for it to finish processing, then

 1. In the Terminal at the bottom, type `npm run dev`
 2. This should display a popup at the bottom, click **Open in Browser**